-King’s transitioned from classes in our school house to ‘Classes at Home’ right after March Break.
-Our students have been keeping to their regular timetables, checking in for attendance, meeting with their teachers face-to-face virtually at the start of every class, and working together collaboratively.
+At the beginning of the pandemic, King’s transitioned from classes in our school house to ‘Classes at Home’ right after March Break 2020.
+Our students have kept their regular timetables, checking in for attendance, meeting with their teachers face-to-face virtually at the start of every class, and working together collaboratively.

 - Through online videoconferencing, our English classes have been reading Shakespeare together.